 - keeping a journal to write down your feelings and thoughts

-Researchers recently even found evidence that a single session of mindfulness meditation can help reverse the impacts of stress on the body.
+Researchers recently even found evidence that a single session of mindfulness meditation can help reverse the effects of stress on the body.

 Connect with a trusted friend

 Talking face to face with a friend is a wonderful way to relieve stress.
-The person listening doesn’t necessarily have to fix your issues, they just have to be a good listener.
+The person listening doesn’t necessarily have to fix your issues.
+They can just be a good listener.
 A trusted friend or family member can listen without judging you.

 Take a break